Colegio Cesar Chavez

-Colegio Cesar Chavez (Spanish for "Cesar Chavez College") was an American college-without-walls in Mount Angel, Oregon.
-The college was named after Mexican American civil rights activist César Chávez.
+Colegio Cesar Chavez (Spanish for "Cesar Chavez College") was an American college-without-walls in Mount Angel, Oregon, United States.
+The college was named after Mexican-American civil rights activist César Chávez.
 Colegio was established in 1973 and closed in 1983.
 Colegio was the first accredited, independent four-year Chicano/Latino college in the United States.
 In 1975 it was granted candidacy status from the Northwest Association of Schools and Colleges.
 In 1977, Colegio granted degrees to 22 graduates, a number exceeding the combined number of Chicanos who graduated that same year from University of Oregon and Oregon State University.
 In his book Colegio Cesar Chavez, 1973–1983: A Chicano Struggle for Educational Self-Determination, author Carlos Maldonado writes that Colegio Cesar Chavez was one of the few institutions that was named after Cesar Chavez during his lifetime.